The Crochet Crowd

 I Need This Blanket Pocket View

 Please notice on the diagram and written instructions that I am turning after each round or row.
-This allows the bottom pocket to blend as you will need to fasten off after the pocket section is made and restart in the middle as I show in the diagram.
+This allows the bottom pocket to blend, as you will need to fasten off after the pocket section is made and restart in the middle, as I show in the diagram.

 Stitch Concept

-I haven't seen this done before but I wondered what would it look like if I crocheted between spaces, 2 rounds or rows below?
+I haven't seen this done before, but I wondered what it would look like if I crocheted between spaces, 2 rounds or rows below?

 I Need This Blanket Close Up Stitches